 What traits are most important to making you successful at your job?

 One of the traits that makes me successful at my job is the ability to multitask.
 There are unexpected challenges every day and being able to address those while still delivering on other needs for my team and customers is critical.
 It's also important to have fun when you can.
 I prioritize having relationships with both customers and co-workers.

-How do you think the Brightspot Content Business Platform best benefits our customers?
+How do you think the Brightspot CMS best benefits our customers?

 Brightspot offers so many capabilities out of the box that customers and delivery teams are able to focus primarily on custom features for their specific use cases.
 With so much taken care of from the start, we can spend more time diving into these complexities and ensuring we meet their needs.
 The core functionality accelerates projects and lets us dig in and focus our energy where it's needed.

 What's the best piece of career or life advice that you've received?